afenix/unit-1/README.md

 ## How to Run

-Open `index.html` in your browser to view the map.
+Simply open `index.html` with a modern web browser to interact with the project's evolving features.

 ## Course Information